 Ms. Miller also served in the House of Representatives as a Legislative Assistant for Congressman Eliot Engel (D-NY).
 She focused on energy policy, the environment, and education issues.

-She is a past President and founder of the DC Chapter of the Women’s Energy Network.
+Having served on the inaugural National Board of the Women’s Energy Network (WEN), she currently serves as President, and is a past President and founder of the DC Chapter of WEN.
 Born and raised in New York, Ms. Miller received a Bachelor’s degree from Northwestern University and a Master’s degree in Political Management from George Washington University.